When it’s time to head to the tennis court, I’m sure you’d rather just pick up your bag knowing everything you need is already in it, right?

 Sometimes, no matter how comfortable you think your feet are in your shoes, there’s still some aches and pains that bother you.
 Wouldn’t you wish you had extra shoes packed in your tennis bag?

-What better way to do so than by bringing some food to refill your tank?
+What better way to refill your tank than by bringing some food hidden away in an accessory pocket of your bag?

-Consider keeping an energy bar or nut butter pouch in your bag.
+Consider keeping an energy bar or nut butter pouch on hand.
 If you’re feeling a little weak or hungry, grab your snack to bring your energy level back up!

 You don’t need anything fancy – just something with a few calories to keep you going.